hashicorp-community/tf-helper/README.md

 ## Actions

-This repository includes three subcommands:
+This repository includes the following subcommands:

 - `tfe pushconfig` — Upload a Terraform configuration to a workspace and begin a run.